great-northern-diver/loon/website/md/learn_bind.md

 ## Item Bindings

 Item bindings are triggered by a mouse/keyboard gesture over a visual item in a plot.
-Visual items include point glyphs, layers, axes, or labels.
+Visual items include point glyphs, layers, axes and labels.
 Every visual item has a set of tags as outlined in the [Visual Item Tags][] section.
+In addition, displays and layers have a `tag` state for user specified tags.

+Note that item bindings are `Tk` canvas bindings with one level of indirection in order to support loon's context specific substitutions instead of the standard `Tk` substitutions.

 Valid event patterns for mouse/keyboard gestures are taken from the [`Tk` bindings](http://www.tcl.tk/man/tcl8.6/TkCmd/bind.htm#M7).
 The